 How to Choose a Siding Color for Your Home

-Once you’ve made the decision to have new siding installed or to replace existing siding, an important questions comes up: what color siding should you choose?
+Once you’ve made the decision to have new siding installed or to replace existing siding, an important question comes up: what color siding should you choose?
 With a variety of siding types and colors to choose from, adding new siding gives you the opportunity to completely refresh the appearance of your home.

 But choosing a new siding color involves more than finding the style you most prefer.
 A home’s siding color also impacts home value, curb appeal, routine maintenance needs, and weather-related considerations.
 Modernize is here to help homeowners navigate the process of choosing new siding and siding colors with this guide.